Skip to main content

 • Because there is no generic alternative, Eliquis can be expensive without insurance.
 A SingleCare coupon is one option to make Eliquis more affordable.

-Unfortunately, there is currently no generic version of Eliquis on the market and no over-the-counter alternatives, so patients without insurance may need to pay full retail price for this brand-name medication.
-However, there are several ways to save money on a drug like Eliquis.
+Eliquis (apixaban) is a brand-name prescription drug used to prevent or treat blood clots that could develop into severe medical problems.
+No generic versions of Eliquis are currently on the market, so patients without insurance may need to pay about $799 per month.
+However, there are several ways to save money on drugs like Eliquis.

 How much does Eliquis cost without insurance?